 San Antonio resident Chance Uptmore posted this photo on social media that the FBI says places him at the January 6 Capitol coup attempt.

-for illegally parading, demonstrating or picketing in the Capitol, one of four federal offenses with which he'd been charged.
+Chance Anthony Uptmore pleaded guilty to illegally parading, demonstrating or picketing in the Capitol, one of four federal offenses with which he'd been charged, the Express-News reports

 Stay on top of San Antonio news and views.
 Sign up for our Weekly Headlines Newsletter.